gremmie/enigma/README.txt

 Overview
 --------

 **Py-Enigma** is a Python 3 library for simulating the `Enigma machines`_ used by the German armed forces (Wehrmacht) during World War 2.
-Py-Enigma makes it possible to both encrypt and decrypt messages that can be read by, or written to, actual Enigma machines used by the German army (Heer), air force (Luftwaffe), and navy (Kriegsmarine).
+Py-Enigma makes it possible to both encrypt and decrypt messages that can be sent to, or received from, actual Enigma machines used by the German army (Heer), air force (Luftwaffe), and navy (Kriegsmarine).

 It is my hope that library will be useful to Enigma enthusiasts, historians, and